MystenLabs/multisig_tic-tac-toe/README.md

     Multisig->>+Player O: [Trophy]
 ```

+- Create game: Using the `create_game` move call from the multisig account, a game is created and a mark is passed to player X.
+- Send mark: Using the `send_mark` move call from the player account, the mark is sent to the multisig account.
+- Place mark: Using the `place_mark` move call from the multisig account, the mark is placed on the gameboard, and is passed to the next player for the next turn.
+- Pass mark is not a separate call.
+It is an action that is automatically triggered either when creating a game or when placing a mark while the game is not finished.

+All multisig calls are sponsored by the player account.

 ## Pros & Cons of pattern

 | In respect to shared-object | In respect to game-admin |